aimee-mcneil-melville/ToDo-Full-Stack/README.md

 }
 ```

-Ok, so it wants us to create an object with a certain key and value, whatever's passed to us.
+Ok, so it wants us to create an object with a certain key and value, based on what is passed to the function.
 Let's solve it so we can make the test go GREEN:

 ```js
 function makeObject (key, value) {